gar821/gar821/README.md

 ## Hi there 👋

-Here is my [personal repo] (https://github.com/gar821/gar821.github.io)
+Here is my [Personal repo] (https://github.com/gar821/gar821.github.io)

-And here are [my projects] (https://github.com/gar821/gar821.github.io/blob/main/projects.html)
+And here are [My projects] (https://github.com/gar821/gar821.github.io/blob/main/projects.html)
 <!--
 **gar821/gar821** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.